Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 Bipolar version of the Gilbert cell [1] has been successfully used for many years in the form of analog multipliers.
-Replacing the Bipolar Junction Transistors with MOSFETs heavily limits the range of the differential input signals.
+Replacing the Bipolar Junction Transistors with MOSFETs heavily limit the range of the differential input signals.
 This is because the output current of the MOS differential pair depends non-linearly on the tail bias current and the input signal.
 The MOS analog multiplier is however an extremely useful circuit in integrated VLSI systems.
-In this design an attempt has been made to increase the input range of the signal swing by employing attenuating stages which reduce the input signal levels before giving the input into the Gilbert cell stage.
+In this design, an attempt has been made to increase the input range of the signal swing by employing attenuating stages which reduce the input signal levels before giving the input into the Gilbert cell stage.